miguel776/AppNotifyCardsBlocked-Spring-boot-activeMQ/README.md

 ## Running the demo:

+IMPORTANT, YOU HAVE TO HAVE JDK 8 INSTALLED TO COMPILE THE PROYECTS PROPERLY

 Step one: run ActiveMQ embedded, it is a plugin of maven, it is the proyect call jms-activemq-embedded.
 •	Got to the folder  jms-activemq-embedded and run the command “mvn activemq:run”